-Coming Soon put up the set photos of the 3D family film, and you can check out a the best ones below.
+Coming Soon put up the set photos of the 3D family film.
 There are a few others of Vanessa Hudgens stretching out on the beach and stuff over at CS, if you are into that sort of thing.

 And here’s the official plot description from the press release.

 Josh Hutcherson will reprise his role as young adventurer Sean Anderson in this follow-up to the 2008 worldwide hit Journey to the Center of the Earth 3D, the first live-action film ever to be shot in digital 3D.
 Dwayne Johnson stars as Sean’s stepfather, Hank Parsons; Michael Caine as Sean’s grandfather, Alexander Anderson; Vanessa Hudgens and Luis Guzman as a father-daughter tour guide team; and Kristin Davis as Sean’s mom, Liz Anderson.